Kinovea/kinovea-docs/source/misc/faq.rst

 2. Can I use Kinovea in my school? my university? my bike fit or shoe fit business? my physiotherapy or podiatry practice?
 ---------------------------------------------------------------------------------------------------------------------------
-Yes, you can use Kinovea for *any* purposes, including but not limited to personal, professional, commercial, academic and research purposes.
+Yes, you can use Kinovea for *any* purposes, including but not limited to personal, professional, commercial, academic and research.

 3. What is the price of Kinovea?
 ---------------------------------